 The Code of Practice sets out a graded approach for the security of sealed sources.
 That is, the stringency of the security measures to be applied is proportional to the inherent risk posed - this is a product of the assessed vulnerability to acquisition versus the modelled radioactive consequences of malicious use.
 The Code of Practice groups sources into five categories and allocates security measures commensurate with the risk posed by the sources in each category (see the Code of Practice for the Security of Radioactive Sources) for background information on radioactive sources and the security categorisation of the sources).
 The Code of Practice is given force of law by each state and territory and the Commonwealth, and administered by the regulatory authority in each jurisdiction as part of the regulatory framework governing the use of radiation.
 The publication and implementation of the Code is one of the ways in which Australia is demonstrating its commitment to implement the IAEA Code of Practice for the Security of Radioactive Sources.

-In 2013 ARPANSA signed a Memorandum of Understanding (MoU) with the Attorney General's Department Protective Security Training College (PSTC) to deliver a pool of Nationally Accredited Radiation Security Advisors.
-These advisors are being developed in order to increase jurisdictional capacity in radiation security advice and additionally, to ensure that radiation security practices are implemented in a manner that achieves national uniformity and consistent approaches.
+In 2013 ARPANSA signed a Memorandum of Understanding (MoU) with the Attorney General's Department Protective Security Training College to deliver a pool of Nationally Accredited Radiation Security Advisors.
+These advisors were developed under a Council of Australian Governments (COAG) agreement in order to increase capacity in radiation security advice within the jurisdictions and to ensure that radiation security practices are implemented in a manner that achieves national uniformity.
+On completion and graduation, the trainees apply to the states and territories to become accredited within those jurisdictional licensing regimes that they apply for.

 National Radiation Security Advisors Accreditation Scheme Graduates*